tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## IBM Rational Performance Tester (RPT)

 IBM® Rational® Performance Tester is a performance testing solution that validates the scalability of web and server applications.
 Rational Performance Tester identifies the presence and cause of system performance bottlenecks and reduces load testing complexity.
+With the IBM Rational Test Workbench – Performance Tester plugin for UrbanCode Deploy, you can automate the execution of tests, compound tests, and schedules.

 ---